postgres-ai/docs/docs/database-lab/masking.md

 ![Post-masking / Option 2b.
 Database Lab Engine in Test/Dev/Staging](/assets/masking-2b-staging.png)

 #### Pros
-- Identical data structure for development and optimization.
+- Identical data structure for development and optimization
-- Physical data layout is identical to production, best conditions for SQL troubleshooting, and optimization.
+- Physical data layout is identical to production, best conditions for SQL troubleshooting, and optimization
-- Data anonymization is not affecting production servers.
+- Data anonymization is not affecting production servers
-- Data recovery and heavy analytics queries are not affecting production servers.
+- Data recovery and heavy analytics queries are not affecting production servers

 #### Cons
 - PII is physically copied from the production infrastructure and stored non-production (but cannot be accessed by developers).